 “Will my money last through retirement?
 What is the impact of taxes?”
 These are common questions when considering the many decisions and variables that impact your retirement income — which you may need for several decades.

-To help you prepare for conversations with your Ameriprise financial advisor and your tax professional, here are answers to six key questions about the taxable aspects of retirement income.
+To help you prepare for retirement conversations with us and your tax professional, here are answers to six key questions about the taxable aspects of retirement income.

 1. After I stop working and my income is potentially lower, how can I take advantage of 0% or low tax rates?

-During the time between when you stop working and when you begin taking required minimum distributions (RMDs) at age 72, you could consider two opportunities with your financial advisor:
+During the time between when you stop working and when you begin taking required minimum distributions (RMDs) at age 72, we can discuss two opportunities:

 - Standard deduction shelter.
 If you’re able to cover expenses with savings or other cash accounts, consider taking advantage of the standard deduction ($12,550 single; $25,100 married filing jointly in 2021).
 Depending on your other income, you could use the standard deduction to shelter up to $12,550/$25,100 withdrawn from a taxable account such as a 401(k) or IRA every year without paying federal income tax on that money.
 Income above the standard deduction amount starts being taxed at the 10% rate.